Elapsedf/My-Pvz/README.md

 # My-Pvz
-Manual Implementation of Pvz Hammer Zombie Game in C
+Manual Implementation of Pvz Hammer Zombie Game in C++

 The original code URL is https://codebus.cn/jihe/pvz